zincsearch/zincsearch-docs/docs/ZincObserve/user-guide/concepts.md

 > Applicable only to open source version

-If user wants support for key other than _timestamp/@timestamp user can use ZIOX_TIME_STAMP_COL configuation to specify timestamp key.
+If user wants support for key other than _timestamp/@timestamp user can use ZO_TIME_STAMP_COL configuation to specify timestamp key.

 ## Searching
 ### Full text search